Dan-Brogan/Cross-Recessed-Screw_Deep-Learning-Datasets/README.md

 # Cross-Recessed-Screw_Deep-Learning-Datasets
-This repository contains one training dataset and three testing datasets of cross-recessed-screws for use with the Tiny-YOLO v2 deep learning object detection system.
+This repository contains one training dataset and three testing datasets of high-definition cross-recessed-screw images for use with the Tiny-YOLO v2 deep learning object detection system.